nighthawkcoders/nighthawk_csa/src/main/java/com/nighthawk/csa/mvc/StringOps/StringOps.md

 # StringOps with Spring/Java/JavaScript

 ### Overview
-This lab should be used as example to sting together concepts from the year.
+This lab should be used as example to string together concepts from the year.

 1. Pull code and analyze.
 Get started on Activities for Extra Credit.
 Work as a Team.
 2. Controller Key elements (stringEvent, allows events to be added through api request)